UcheIgbokwe/SmsWrapperService/README.md

 ## Introduction
 The Service consumes SMS request to be sent to customers from a message queue.
-The request is then posted via HTTP to a valid SMS sending service, records of the sent sms is saved to an event bus.
+The request is then posted via HTTP to a valid SMS sending service, records of the sent sms is saved and also published to an event bus.

-The " Send Sms" process has the following stages:
+The " Send Sms Command" process has the following stages:
+1. ConsumeSms - Connects to the message queue and extracts the message to be sent.
-1. HandleSms – This houses the various abstract methods for a complete process E2E.
+2. HandleSms – This recieves the extracted message and completes the process of sending and publishing.
-2. Consume event from message queue using `Subscribe` method.
+3. Consume event from message queue using `Consume` method.
 This is an abstraction of connection to the message broker and creating the necessary Client object which includes routing key, queue, exchange details.
-3. Check if record exist – The `SmsExist` method checks if the sms record already exist/sent.
+4. Check if record exist – The `SmsExist` method checks if the sms record already exist/sent.
-4. Next is the `PostSmsAsync` method.
+5. Next is the `PostSmsAsync` method.
 It has a retry policy to post to the sms to the provided sms service.
-5. The successfully sent sms is saved and published.
+6. If `PostSmsAsync` returns a Status Ok, the sms record is published and saved.

 To run the service, cd into the Project folder and run the command below: